FrontenderMagazine/magic-numbers-in-css/eng.md

       left: 0;
     }

 This would be for a CSS powered dropdown menu.
 The menu is hidden off-screen until the parent list item is hovered, then the dropdown moves into view.
 It should be placed at the bottom of the parent menu item.
 For the developer that wrote this code, in their current browser, that menu item was 37px tall.
 I'm sure you can imagine that isn't always true.
 37px is a magic number.
-Harry suggests top: 100% instead meaning "all the way from the top," which is far less prone to breakage.
+Harry suggests `top: 100%` instead meaning "all the way from the top," which is far less prone to breakage.

 In the article [Fighting the Space Between Inline-Block Elements][6], -4px is a number quoted for margin that can close those gaps.
 That is definitely a magic number.
 4px just happens to the width of a space in a good number of fonts at the default 16px `font-size`.

 Change that `font-family` to something like Monaco?
 Broken.
 Change the font-size to anything larger or smaller?
 Broken.

-![][]
+![Breakage][The technique of applying -4px as margin value to fight the space between inline-block elements fails when font-family or font size is changed]

 See [that article][7] for other fixes.

 ## Definition Confusion

-Because we're trying to say "don't use these," it is important we we define the term properly as it relates to CSS.
+Because we're trying to say "don't use these," it is important we define the term properly as it relates to CSS.
 I've seen a number of threads in the past where not everyone is on the same page. [(1)][8] [(2)][9] [(3)][10].

 Here's some examples: